ege-sus-sus-kendisi/home-automation-proj.-ee241-fall24/README.md

 ## Features

 ### Lighting
-- Detects presence
+- Presence detection
 - Brightness and color controls
 - Programmable based on time schedules (e.g., automatically turns off at night)
-- Remotely controllable via smartphone apps

 ### Heating
-- Automatic internal temperature adjustment based on weather conditions
+- Internal temperature adjustment based on weather conditions
-- Remote control
-- Automatic ventilation control based on air quality
+- Ventilation control based on air quality

 ### Security Systems
 - Remotely controlled locks
-- Biometric methods: fingerprint, facial recognition
+- Biometric methods on locks such as fingerprint and facial recognition
-- Automatic doors
+- Presence detection on doors
 - Auto-locking for unattended doors
 - Alarm systems for intruders and hazards (gas leaks, fire)
 - Video doorbells

 ### House and Appliance Control
-- *Power monitoring on appliances
+- Power monitoring on appliances
 - Automatable blinds and curtains based on time and external sunlight
 - Presence-detecting garage door

 ### Garden Systems
-- Automatic watering based on weather and soil data
+- Irrigation systems based on weather and soil data
-- Automated outdoor lighting

 ### Control
-- Remotely control for all features via mobile apps and remotes.
+- Remote control for all features via devices and mobile apps.